-Nationalism gave citizens excessive confidence in their nation, their governments and their military strength.
+Nationalism also gave citizens inflated confidence in their nation, their governments and their military strength.
 It assured them that their country was fair, righteous and without blame.
 In contrast, nationalist ideas demonised rival nations, caricaturing them as aggressive, scheming, deceitful, backward or uncivilised.
-It convinced many citizens their nation was being threatened by the plotting, scheming and hungry imperialism of its rivals.
-Nationalist and militarist rhetoric assured people that if war erupted, their nation would emerge victorious.
-In concert with its brothers, imperialism and militarism, nationalism contributed to a mass delusion that made a European war seem both necessary and winnable.
+Nationalist reporting convinced many that their country was being threatened by the plotting, scheming and hungry imperialism of its rivals.
+Nationalist and militarist rhetoric assured them that if war erupted, their nation was destined to be victorious.
+In concert with its dangerous brothers, imperialism and militarism, nationalism contributed to a continental delusion where a European war seemed both necessary and winnable.

 Lawrence Rosenthal, historian

-The Germans placed great faith in Prussian military efficiency, their industrial base, their growth in armaments and their expanding fleet of battleships and U-boats (submarines).
-In the event of a war, the German high command had supreme confidence in the Schlieffen Plan, a preemptive military strategy designed to win a war against Germany’s eastern and western neighbours (Russia and France).
-Within Russia, the tsar believed his throne and empire were protected by God – as well as Russia’s massive standing army of 1.5 million men, Europe’s largest peacetime land force.
-Russia’s commanders believed its enormous population gave it the upper hand over the much smaller nations of western Europe.
-The French placed their faith in the country’s industries and defences, particularly a wall of concrete fortresses and defences running the length of their eastern border, capable of deterring and withstanding any German attack.
+The Germans placed great faith in Prussian military efficiency, their growing industrial base, new armaments and an expanding fleet of battleships and U-boats (submarines).
+In the event of war, the German high command had supreme confidence in the Schlieffen Plan, a preemptive military strategy for defeating Germany’s eastern and western neighbours: Russia and France.
+In Russia, the tsar believed his throne and empire were protected by God – not to mention Russia’s massive standing army of 1.5 million men, the largest peacetime land force in Europe.
+Russian commanders believed the empire’s enormous population gave it the upper hand over the smaller nations of western Europe.
+The French placed their faith in the country’s industries and defences, particularly a wall of concrete fortresses and defences, running the length of their eastern border, capable of withstanding any German attack.